Leave this site

 3.1.
 The Chief Inspector of Citizens in Policing is responsible for the development, management, and performance of schemes within the County.

-3.4 Kent Police provides registered and trained volunteers with insurance against public liability risks under its Volunteer insurance policy whilst undertaking Community Speedwatch duties only.
+3.4 Kent Police provides registered and trained volunteers with insurance against public liability risks under its volunteer insurance policy whilst undertaking Community Speedwatch duties only.

 Such insurance does not extend to undertaking traffic surveys.
 Volunteers are required to register personal details at http://www.communityspeedwatch.org.
 Cover will only be provided after volunteers have completed mandatory Speedwatch safety awareness training and only whilst they are operating at specified approved Speedwatch sites in accordance with the requirements of this SOP, safety training and the site specification sheets.